BloomTech-Labs/CS10-restaurant-pos/README.md

 **Requires Authorization**

 Deactivates a table by it's ID and removes the table from any connected party.

-The response will contain the aforementioned party and the newly updated table.
-The ID will be pulled off of the request parameters.
-No request body is required for this route.
+Response includes:

+- the associated party with an updated list of tables
+- the table that was just deactivated

 Response: